 “Counteract was then born.
 We’ve rebranded a couple of times, but the end goal has always stayed the same- to give Birmingham the promotion it deserves.”

-Alongside the everyday running of the magazine, Counteract also hosts gigs and club nights in Birmingham to promote the magazine and showcase the best up-and-coming talent at some of the best venues in the city including bands such as Crystal Fighters, Peace, Swim Deep, Jaws and Wolf Alice.
+Alongside the everyday running of the magazine, Counteract also hosted gigs and club nights in Birmingham up until 2017.
+Bands to have played live Counteract events include Crystal Fighters, Peace, Swim Deep, Jaws and Wolf Alice.
 Venues we’ve recently used include O2 Academy, O2 Institute, Hare & Hounds, The Rainbow and The Sunflower Lounge.